reimagined/resolve/examples/hello-world/README.md

-Here must be hello world tutorial - project structure, mandatory files/dirs, etc Rest of this file must be transformed into Getting started in docs

 # **🚀 ReSolve App**
 This project is an application created with [Create ReSolve App](../../../create-resolve-app).
-This package creates an empty single page application by default or a typical Todo List application if you use the `--sample` option.
+This package creates an empty single page application by default or a typical Todo List application if you use the `--example` option.
 This application is built on the CQRS and Event Sourcing principles using React+Redux on the client.

 Create ReSolve App allows you to specify application blocks (aggregates, read models, and a UI part React components present) in a semi-declarative manner.
 With the `resolve-scripts` package, you do not need to write an API backend manually.
 Instead, `resolve-scripts` deploys backend and domain services to interact with the client which is wrapped into the `resolve-redux` package for an automated interaction.